 Lately I’ve read several books (see below) about negative thoughts versus positive thoughts.
 Many times we don’t even realize how negative we can be.

 Every day I write out a “to do” list on a white board.
-I tend to lose focus through out the day and this list helps bring me back to the tasks I wanted to accomplish that day.
+I tend to lose focus throughout the day and this list helps bring me back to the tasks on my list.

 But the problem is I rarely finish everything.
 Then I get down on myself for not being able to finish all my tasks.
 Even when I’m writing them down in the morning I feel a certain negativity towards the list.